0xTamil/awesome-low-level/README.md

 > You don't need to treat DSA as a separate topic disconnected from C. Implement the structures and algorithms yourself, understand their memory layout, and pay attention to their time and space complexity.

+The Specialized Stack (Second Diagram) shows how the different areas of low-level programming relate to each other and how higher-level systems depend on the layers beneath them.
+It is mainly there to give you a broader picture of the stack and help you understand what kind of knowledge each field builds upon.
 You don't need to learn every specialized field.
-Choose the area that interests you and build depth in it.
-The roadmap includes fields such as Embedded Systems, FPGA Programming, Compilers & Interpreters, Operating Systems, GPGPU & Parallel Computing, Graphics Programming, Game Engine Development, Network Systems Programming, and Cybersecurity.
+Use the stack to understand how the different areas connect, then choose the area that interests you and build depth in it.

+> The further down the stack you go, the more important your understanding of hardware, electronics, and lower-level concepts becomes.
+As you move upward, more abstractions are introduced and you can rely more on the systems underneath.

 After developing a strong understanding of C and low-level concepts, we recommend learning some additional procedural languages such as C++, Rust, Zig, and Odin.